-Summary: This article was written and published Feb. ’15, and edited Aug. ’17.
-The principle of creature responsibility is one of the most important bible principles to comprehend.
-After Adam’s disobedience, God placed mankind on probation, testing him in different ways to see if man could be obedient to His will.
-This probationary period lasted up to the crucifixion of Christ on the cross.
+Summary: Written and published February, 2015, and edited August, 2017.
+The principle of responsibility is one of the most important bible principles to comprehend.
+Adam disobeyed his one responsibility given him by eating of the forbidden tree.
+After this God placed mankind on probation, testing him in different ways to see if man could be obedient to His will.
+This probationary period started with Adam and Eve being chased out of paradise and lasted up to the crucifixion of Christ on the cross.
 At that point mankind was declared disobedient and lost by God, and the probation period ended.
 God had proven man’s utter depravity.
 When we understand human responsibility and how God tested man, we gain invaluable insights to understanding the entire Old Testament and gospels.
 Adam was tested by God with one command: then Israel, serving as the test-case for all mankind, was tested with ten commands (the Mosaic law).
 The coming of the promised Messiah to Israel was God’s last test of mankind.
-Sad as it is, the proper understanding of this principle and these related events, along with God’s various ways in which He tested man’s fallen condition, seems to be entirely missing from contemporary theological teachings today.
+Sad as it is, the proper understanding of this principle and these related events, along with God’s various ways in which He proved man’s fallen condition and all associated consequences, seems to be entirely missing from contemporary teachings today.

 This is the biblical principle: Responsibility attaches itself to every creature that can be conscious of a relationship with God, the Creator.
 Whenever there is awareness of this relationship, there is obligation in it to God.
-The Creator expects obedience in the creature, and therefore looks for the production of this fruit or result.
+The Creator expects obedience to His will from the creature, and therefore looks for the production of this fruit or result.

 God placed the first man in the garden of Eden.
 He was there, not in a state of perfection, but in a state of innocence.
 Adam was given one commandment to obey – “…but of the tree of the knowledge of good and evil you shall not eat…” This was a testing of Adam.
 The Creator gave the creature one commandment and He was looking for obedience.
 Adam’s responsibility was to obey.
 It should have been his pleasure and delight.
 This is the biblical principle of human responsibility.
 God brings forth the first creation and places man in it under responsibility.
 Adam was the responsible man.